-12 Scary Books Based On Creepy True Stories To Spook You
+12 Scary Books That Are Based On Creepy True Tales

 Halloween is a magical time during which we actively seek out the feeling of fear, so it's no wonder that you might be looking to fill your time with scary books based on true stories.
 After all, who wouldn't want to take part in October's horror wonderland, full of scary movie marathons; haunted houses; haunted hay rides (a personal favorite); and spooky stories of ghosts, murderers, and who knows what else.
 It's amazing that we get an entire month dedicated to these thrills.